Close Menu

 2) ATTENDING AND COMPLETING TASKS.

 Frequent pain crises from sickle cell disorder can limit a child’s ability to attend and complete tasks at school and at home.
-If a child does not feel well due to pain, it may be difficult for her to stay focused on activities long enough to complete them in an age-appropriate manner.
-A child who has pain from sickle cell disease may also have problems paying attention to details and might make mistakes on schoolwork.
+If a child experiences pain, it may be difficult to stay focused on activities long enough to complete them.
+A child who has pain from sickle cell disease may also have problems paying attention to details.
+Therefore, they might make mistakes on school work.

 3) INTERACTING AND RELATING WITH OTHERS.